-Figure.
-Shown in the left panel are Sirt3 proteins and their per-residue RMSD values for the cofactor binding loop region computed over all atoms with reference to crystal structure of a Sirt3 intermediate complex (4BVG).
+Figure 4.
+Sirt3 proteins and their per-residue RMSD values for the cofactor binding loop region computed over all atoms with reference to crystal structure of a Sirt3 intermediate complex (4BVG).
 Residues (155-178) correspond to the co-factor binding loop region and residues (162-170) form a short alpha helix when bound to co-factors.

 This means that it will be difficult to preferentially stabilize the ternary complex relative to the apo complex using a modulator.

 In particular, this renders Kd,NAD+ reduction more challenging than other types of Km,NAD+ reduction.

 Thus, we assume that for a mechanism-based activator, .

-Hence in order to have, we require or equivalently, according to (8), .
+Then, in order to have, we require or equivalently, according to (8), .
 The decrease in can hence be due to modulation of the exchange rate constants that induces a decrease in, an increase in, or both.
 We assume for reasons analogous to those for (NAM being the nicotinamide moiety of NAD+).
-This corresponds to mixed noncompetitive inhibition [29] of base exchange.
+This corresponds to mixed noncompetitive inhibition [30] of base exchange.